shadybraden/loggifly/README.md

 ---

 >[!TIP]
-For better security use a [Docker Socket Proxy](#%EF%B8%8F-socket-proxy).
-You won't be able to trigger container stops/restarts with a proxy, but if you don't need that and want to secure your setup I recommend you take a look at [this section](#%EF%B8%8F-socket-proxy) before you finish the Quick Start Install process and think about using that compose file instead of the basic one in the Quick Start.
+>For better security use a **[Docker Socket Proxy](#-socket-proxy)**.
+You won't be able to trigger container stops/restarts with a proxy, but if you don't need that, consider taking a look at [this section](#-socket-proxy) before you wrap up the Quick Start install and consider using that compose file instead of the basic one.

 ## ⚡️ Quick start

-In this quickstart only the most essential settings are covered, [here](#-Configuration-Deep-Dive) is a more detailed config walkthrough.<br>
+In this quickstart only the most essential settings are covered, [here](#Configuration-Deep-Dive) is a more detailed config walkthrough.<br>

 Choose your preferred setup method - simple environment variables for basic use or a YAML config for advanced control.
-- Environment variables allow for a simple and much quicker setup
+- Environment variables allow for a **simple** and **much quicker** setup
-- With YAML you can use complex Regex patterns, have different keywords & other settings per container and set keywords that trigger a restart/stop of the container.
+- With YAML you can use complex **Regex patterns**, have different keywords & other settings **per container** and set keywords that trigger a **restart/stop** of the container.

 > [!Note]
 In previous versions the default location for the `config.yaml` file was `/app/config.yaml`.
 The old path still works (so not a breaking change) but the new official path is now `/config/config.yaml`.<br>